Kumana National Park Bird Watching Safari Tour

 Kumana National Park Safari Jeep Price & Entrance Fee

-The cost of the safari depends on the size of the group and the tour operator.
+The exact Kumana National Park safari jeep price depends on the size of the group and the tour operator you choose.

 Entrance fee: $25 – $35 per person (approx.)